Organic food consumption surges

 “The Australian certified organic industry continues to prosper despite the challenges faced over the past two years,” she says.
 “Through drought, bushfires, floods and the pandemic, the industry continues to grow at an impressive rate.
 There are now 4233 organic operations in Australia, displaying steady long-term growth of 38 percent since 2011.”

-While the industry is growing, the vast majority (88%) of shoppers said they didn’t know that there’s currently no single legal definition for use of the term “organic” in Australia.
-Almost one third of shoppers who bought an organic product in the past year believe they’ve previously been misled by organic claims on product packaging, giving further urgency to the need for a mandatory domestic standard for use of the term “organic” in Australia.
+While the industry is growing, the majority of shoppers didn’t know that there’s currently no single legal definition for use of the term “organic” in Australia.
+A third of shoppers who purchased an organic product in the last 12 months also said organic claims have misled them in the past.
+This gives further urgency to the need for a mandatory domestic standard for use of the term “organic” in Australia.

 “The current lack of a unified, legal organic definition undermines shopper confidence,” Ford says.
-“While global markets, with standards in place, can be sure that the organic products they’re purchasing from Australian businesses are certified organic, unfortunately, Australian consumers can’t be assured the same confidence, creating confusion and causing consumer mistrust within the organic marketplace.”
+“Global markets with standards in place can be sure the organic products they’re purchasing from Australian businesses are certified organic.
+It is unfortunate that Australian consumers cannot enjoy the same level of confidence.
+This creates confusion and is causing consumer mistrust within the organic marketplace.”

-The Organics Industry Advisory Group is assessing whether the current organic regulatory framework is fit for purpose, with a final report with key recommendations due to Agriculture Minister David Littleproud this month.
+The Organics Industry Advisory Group will assess whether the current organic regulatory framework is fit for purpose.
+A final report with key recommendations is due to Agriculture Minister David Littleproud this month.